solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 queries when new transactions are made, but XTDB itself is based on battle-tested technology and [used in production](https://xtdb.com/solutions/).

-My expectation is that 2023 will be a year we see even more web development projects embrace server-side rendering instead of full single-page applications, and find that perhaps they don't need the SPA after all.
+I expect that 2023 will be a year we see even more web development projects embrace server-side rendering instead of full single-page applications, and find that perhaps they don't need the SPA after all.